 Faculty members are required to review each class roster and indicate which students have never attended the class for which they are registered.
-Any student who has not participated in academic activity (e.g. attending in-person class, participating in an online discussion, taking a quiz or viewing a lecture) during the first 10 days of the class will be withdrawn.
+Any student who has not participated in academic activity (e.g. attending in-person class, participating in an online discussion, taking a quiz or viewing a lecture) during the first 10 days (8 days in summer) of the class will be withdrawn.

-- For in-person classes, this would apply to students who have never attended the class during the first 10 days of the class. - For classes taught entirely online, "never attended class" is determined by engaging in academic activity (e.g. participating in an online discussion, taking a quiz or viewing a lecture) during the first 10 days of class.
-Solely logging in to Canvas or asking a logistical question of the instructor does not count as attending the online class. - For hybrid/HyFlex classes, this would apply to students who have attended neither the face-to-face portion nor participated in academic activity (e.g. participating in an online discussion, taking a quiz or viewing a lecture) in the online portion of the class during the first 10 days of the class. - 10th Day Roster Withdrawals are refunded at 100%.
+- For in-person classes, this would apply to students who have never attended the class during the first 10 days (8 days in summer) of the class. - For classes taught entirely online, "never attended class" is determined by engaging in academic activity (e.g. participating in an online discussion, taking a quiz or viewing a lecture) during the first 10 days (8 days in summer) of class.
+Solely logging in to Canvas or asking a logistical question of the instructor does not count as attending the online class. - For hybrid/hyflex classes, this would apply to students who have attended neither the face-to-face portion nor participated in academic activity (e.g. participating in an online discussion, taking a quiz or viewing a lecture) in the online portion of the class during the first 10 days (8 days in summer) of the class. - 10th Day Roster Withdrawals are refunded at 100%.